HNSDNS/docs/docs/nameservers/index.md

     * (ns1) 2a01:7e01:e002:c301::
     * (ns2) 2a01:7e01:e002:c501::

-You may also point your domain to the following nameservers:
+You may also point your domain to the following nameservers instead:

 * ns1.dns.lumito
 * ns2.dns.lumito